-For categorical attributes, we use ontologies to examine the semantic relationship between the values mentioned in the attribute condition (e.g. Dinotopia and Jamonia in $country \in \{Dinotopia, Jamonia\}$) and each of the values mentioned in the source context attributes (e.g. USA in location = USA of expert A in the Introduction).
-We use in GOLDRUSH general purpose ontologies such as YAGO [28] and DBPedia [11] as well as domain specific ontologies built by our collaborating domain experts (details in the experiments section).
+For categorical attributes, we use ontologies to examine the semantic relationship between the values mentioned in the attribute condition (e.g. Dinotopia and Jamonia in country \in {Dinotopia, Jamonia}) and each of the values mentioned in the source context attributes (e.g. USA in location = USA of

+Fig. 5: A sample of geopolitical ontology expert A in the Introduction).
+We use in GOLDRUSH (portions of) general purpose ontologies such as YAGO [22] and DBPedia [9] as well as domain specific ontologies.
+We assume the ontologies to be sufficiently clean and accurate, and indeed those that we use in our implementation were built and curated by the domain experts of the participating financial institutes.

-Specifically, the simple, yet effective, semantic inference that we employ examines the ontology graph.
+The simple, yet effective, semantic inference that we employ examines the ontology graph.
 It identifies, for each semantically meaningful value mentioned in the source context, simple path expressions (sequence of labeled edges) connecting the value to the values mentioned in the condition.
 Each such path expression captures a possible semantic abstraction.
 To illustrate, two possible path expressions connect the USA node to the two nodes labeled Dinotopia and Jamonia: (1) a single (yellow) edge scams, semantically representing the fact that both countries are the source of common scams against USA, and (2) a sequence of two blue inContinent edges, capturing that both countries belong to a single continent as the USA.
 Each of the two path expressions captures a possible semantic abstraction of the attribute value, relative to the source context.
-The conjunction of the two path expressions captures a third abstraction representing the conjunction of the two semantic properties.
+Their conjunction captures a third abstraction representing the conjunction of the two semantic properties.

 For each such abstraction, the inverse concretization function retrieves, in the ontology graph, values that are accessible by the corresponding path expression(s) from the analogous target context attribute value.
-For instance, when adapting the rule to a context where country = Germany, the concretization of the first semantic abstraction (the scams edge) includes Orsinia, whereas the concretization w.r.t the second semantic abstraction (same continent) includes Orsania and Ourac.
+For instance, when adapting the rule to a context where country = Germany, the concretization of the first semantic abstraction (the scams edge) includes Orsinia, whereas the concretization w.r.t the second semantic abstraction (same continent) includes Orsania and Qurac.
 The concretization of the third semantic abstraction is the intersection of the two sets and includes only Orsinia, the only value connected to Germany by the two path expressions.